Human Rights and Criminal Prosecutions: General Principles

 - Is it proportionate to the legitimate aim that is being furthered?

-A flow diagram is attached at Annex B of this guidance to guide you through this process.
+A flow diagram is attached at Annex B of this guidance to set out this process.

 The full text of the Human Rights Act 1998 may be accessed at the following link: The Human Rights Act 1998